West Chester University of Pennsylvania

 Find out more about these general WCU Campus Events by clicking the appropriate link:

-The Management Department sponsors four student groups: Net Impact, Sigma Iota Epsilon, Pre-Law Society, and the West Chester University Human Resources Association (WCUHRA).
+The Management Department sponsors five student groups: Net Impact, Sigma Iota Epsilon, Pre-Law Society, the West Chester University Human Resources Association (WCUHRA), and Collegiate Entrepreneurs’ Organization (CEO).
 These activities provide members with the opportunity to develop their leadership skills, socialize with one another, engage in service projects and network with business and nonprofit professionals.

 WCU Net Impact is part of an international organization of business students and professionals who strive to create positive social and environmental change on campus, at work and in the community.
 WCU Net Impact is one of only six undergraduate chapters in Pennsylvania including University of Pennsylvania, Temple, Penn State, Saint Joe's, Villanova and Marywood.
 The organization is open to all undergraduate business majors and other majors interested in business.